 One review even said these curtains blocked every bit of light, even around the edges.
 These definitely look a like a good choice!

-Many parents worry about traveling with young kids.
+Many parents worry about their baby’s sleep when traveling and rightfully so.
 Your baby will get used to sleeping in a dark room and then it will be hard to replicate the darkness when you’re on-the-go.

 Enter these portable blackout baby curtains!
-These are perfect to take with you on a trip or sleepover at grandma’s house.
-They adhere to the window with suction cups and the price is really reasonable!
+These are one of the best portable blackout curtains and the perfect baby travel essential to take with you on a trip or sleepover at grandma’s house.
+They adhere to the window with suction cups so setup is a breeze!

-It’s a portable tent that encloses over a pack and play or toddler cot to create darkness and privacy so your baby or toddler can sleep when they aren’t at home in their nursery.
+It’s a portable privacy pod that goes over over a pack and play or toddler cot to create darkness and privacy so your baby or toddler can sleep when they aren’t at home in their nursery.

 The thing I love most about the SlumberPod for traveling is that it gives everyone the privacy we need when room sharing with our littles.

 If your baby is used to sleeping in their own nursery, it can be tricky to get them to sleep when you are right there.
-I know many parents put their pack and plays in a hotel bathroom or closet, but with the SlumberPod, you don’t have to do that!
+I know many parents put their pack and plays in a hotel bathroom or closet, but with the SlumberPod or a SlumberPod alternative, you don’t have to do that!

-Use my code THEPOSTPARTUMPARTY20 at checkout to get $20 off your SlumberPod!
+Use my code THEPOSTPARTUMPARTY at checkout to get 5% off your SlumberPod.
+Shop here

 Let me know which blackout curtains are your favorite for your little one’s nursery.
 I’ll keep this list updated if I find any more that I love!